 While this didn’t happen to us, a couple from Zimbabwe told us that the following occurs frequently in some countries in Africa: If you are traveling from point A to point B, you may be stopped at various check points by uniformed personnel.
 If you are stopped, the personnel may suggest that you committed some traffic violation that requires you to pay a fine.
 They may say that you can pay them or they will issue you a ticket which will require you to go to the police station - ask for the ticket and tell them you will go to the police station to pay.
 If you pay at the checkpoint, it’s possible that the personnel at that checkpoint might radio ahead to the next checkpoint and before you know it, you’re out of money because you’ve committed so many “traffic violations”…….

-11. Stuff that people don’t always tell you to bring:
+11. Stuff people don’t always tell you to bring:

 a.
 Multiple flashlights because it’s really, really dark at night.
-Since there's no light pollution it's possible to see ALL the stars and the display is spectacular!
+But, since there's no light pollution it's possible to see ALL the stars and the display is spectacular!

 b.
 A whistle or something that can be used as a signaling device in case you’re lost or in trouble.
 I had a flashlight with a whistle on it and people were oddly fascinated with it.